21 CFR Part 11 explained

 - Secure User Identification

 To be compliant, systems must have secure user access.
 It is essential users have unique usernames and passwords, to make sure it is always clear who is operating the system.
-Secure user identification also enables organisations to detect and prevents unauthorized access to systems.
+Secure user identification also enables organisations to detect and prevent unauthorized access to systems.

 - Audit Trail